-In another part of this project, Tommy’s researchers are carrying out work in the lab to better understand the link between the types of bacteria present in the vagina and the levels of antimicrobial proteins, and how this is related to premature birth.
-In particular, they are beginning to understand that different bacteria have different effects on the lining of the vagina, and that this relates to the risk of premature birth.
+In another part of this project, Tommy’s researchers have been carrying out work in the lab to help them better understand the relationship between the types of bacteria that are present in the vagina and the levels of antimicrobial proteins such as elafin, and how this is linked to premature birth.
+In particular, they are beginning to understand that different bacteria have different effects on the lining of the vagina and that this relates to the risk of premature birth.

 What difference will this project make?

-This project will tell us more about how the body naturally responds to bacteria present in the vagina, and how this might be linked to preterm labour.
-This work could lead to new ways of predicting whether a woman is at risk of premature birth by analysing the levels of specific chemicals and bacteria in vaginal fluid.
-If infection and inflammation are found early, treatment may be possible, which would help to ensure that fewer babies are born too early.
+This project has helped us understand more about how the body naturally responds to bacteria in the vagina, and how this might be linked to preterm labour.
+In particular, our researchers have found that it may be possible to identify mothers at risk of premature birth by analysing the levels of specific chemicals and bacteria in vaginal fluid.
+If infection and inflammation are found early, treatment may be possible, which would help to ensure that fewer babies are born too soon.

 Get our research updates

 Tommy's funds research across the UK investigating the reasons for pregnancy complications and loss.
 Keep up-to-date with our latest research and news.